 This heavy sans’s distribution across Eastern Europe

 At least three different Cyrillic extensions of the Zeitungs-Grotesque design were sold in Russia.
 Two of these were created by Berlin-based corporations.
 The third was from a pair of companies operating out of Frankfurt am Main and Vienna.
 I’ve already discussed the first Cyrillic design, which originated at Woellmer’s foundry in Berlin during the late 1880s.
 This was carried by the Russian foundries A. Lange & Co., O.I.
-Lehman and George Ross & Co., and possible by others at well.
+Lehman and Georg Ross & Co., and possible by others at well.
 The Schriftgießerei „Gutenberg“ in Riga carried the Woellmer design, too, as did the Sofia-based W. Bojnkoff-Warna foundry (their 1912 catalog shows it as just one size of an unnamed typeface: Tertia No. 58).

 Lehman referred to the typeface as Газетный Древній Черный, meaning “Newspaper Ancient Black.”
 Lange and Ross each called it Жирный Гротескъ, or “Fat Grotesk” – a direct translation of Fette Grotesk, which was Berthold’s name for the Zeitungs-Grotesque design.
 A Hungarian foundry, the Erste Ungarische Schriftgießerei Actien-Gesellschaft in Budapest, carried the Zeitungs-Grotesque design in ten sizes under the name Fette Grotesque (in Hungarian, this is Kövér Grotesque).
 The Budapest firm sold all ten sizes of Woellmer’s Cyrillic design, too.

-What I’m calling the “second” Cyrillic extension probably originated at George Ross & Co., before the foundry was acquired by Berthold.
+What I’m calling the “second” Cyrillic extension probably originated at Georg Ross & Co., before the foundry was acquired by Berthold.
 You can find the typeface in an undated Franz Marc & Co. catalog of Flinsch types where the Zeitungs-Grotesque design appeared under the name of Жирный Древній, or “Fat Ancient.”
 I find the inclusion of this typeface a specimen of Flinsch products surprising, since Flinsch’s German-language catalogues did not carry the Francke Zeitungs-Grotesque design at all, but rather their own Fette Grotesk instead.

 Jan Idźkowski i S-ka in Warsaw carried the Zeitungs-Grotesque design with both Cyrillic and Latin-script characters under name Grotesk Kamienny.
 Kamienny is “stone” in Polish, and the translation probably references the German Steinschrift, which was an alternate term used by founders for sans serif type (either to reference lettering in stone-carved inscriptions or – what I think is more likely – new styles of lettering used in lithographic printing, as lithography in German was also called Steindruck).
 I have a hunch that Berthold was the source for their Grotesk Kamienny letterforms – both Latin and Cyrillic – but every time I compare their Cyrillic script letterforms with those from other foundries’ specimens, I guess a queasy feeling.